No Bowhead Sightings Yet For Alaskan Whalers. Some Blame Climate Change

 Near Kaktovik, where whalers were successful, bowheads were observed farther offshore than in typical years.
 But there were also still "a good number of whales," close to shore, Ferguson said.

-But as the flights started moving west of Kaktovik, toward Utqiaġvik, "everything was shocking," she said.
-The whales were far offshore compared to where scientists usually see them.
+But as the flights started moving west of Kaktovik, toward Utqiagvik, "everything was shocking," she said.
+The whales were far offshore compared with where scientists usually see them.

 "Having the map right in front of me, it was pretty striking," Ferguson said.
 She added: "We don't have anything close to shore."